 Lucy Cobb has a degree in Sculpture from Edinburgh College of Art.
 She is a professional potter working at North Street Potters.
-She teaches in Clapham pottery; a community pottery and Heatherleys Art school.
+She teaches at Heatherley School of Fine Art and Clapham pottery; a community pottery.
 She runs paper clay masterclasses, and hand building courses.

 Lucy Le Feuvre studied BA Hons Fine Art at Newcastle University, Postgraduate Sculpture at the Royal Academy Schools in London, was a guest student at Vestlandets Kunstakademi in Bergen Norway and has a Post Diploma in Sculpture from the Ecole D’Art de Marseille-Luminy, Marseille France.
 She is the recipient of numerous Awards and Scholarships including The Pollock-Krasner Foundation Award, Elizabeth Foundation for the Arts Award and The International Studio Program Award New York City one year studio residency.
 She has exhibited her work in Britain, Europe, Scandinavia and America.